sonic-net/SONiC/doc/mgmt/Certificate_Management.md

     - cdp-list
       - url

+  - ocsp-config
+    - responder

+This model will also be proposed to the openconfig community.
+The model is discussed in more detail below.

 To align with the gNOI [cert.proto](https://github.com/openconfig/gnoi/blob/master/cert/cert.proto), the following RPCs will be defined, but initially only available in gNOI due to limitations with REST RPCs: